-The University will then send you an immigration document called a “Certificate of Eligibility for Nonimmigrant Student Status” (called an I-20 or DS-160).
+The University will then send you an immigration document called a “Certificate of Eligibility for Nonimmigrant Student Status or Certificate of Eligibility for Exchange Visitor Status” (called an I-20 or DS-2019).

 Since there is no guarantee that you will be issued a visa, do not purchase airline tickets until you have a visa.
 If you do not receive a visa, please contact the International Student Services Office.
 It may be possible to defer your enrollment until the next semester.
 We will work with you to re-issue updated documents so you can reapply.

 Important: Do not attend your visa interview without reading this document "10 Points to Remember in Your Visa Interview" (pdf)

 Faculty or staff sponsored for a J-1 visa by a UW Parkside academic department should contact the ISS/SA Office for detailed information.

 F-1 and J-1 students are required to abide by the following regulations in order to maintain their visa status.

 - Make sure your student information is correct and up to date (Address, Major, Completion Date) on your SEVIS record.

 - Online classes are limited to one per term.

 - Before leaving the US, you must obtain a travel endorsement from ISS/SA to be allowed to return.

 - No Unauthorized work is allowed (on-campus work is permitted).